zoneout215/asreview-makita-multiprocessing/bareMetal/README.md

-# Multprocessing the Simulation study with GNU parallel
+# Multprocessing the ARFI Simulation study with GNU parallel

 ## Description